-EH&S is responsible for monitoring gaseous emissions on campus in accordance with state and national emissions laws.
+EH&S [Environmental Health and Safety] is responsible for monitoring gaseous emissions on campus in accordance with state and national emissions laws.
 We make annual calculations to determine the type and amount of pollutants emitted from generators, paint shops, print services, laboratories, animal facilities, our vehicle fleet, and other campus emission sources.

 UT Dallas does not produce enough emissions to merit regulatory action nor a government permit, as defined under Title 5 of the Clean Air Act.
 We consult with third-party experts on emission visibility calculations and generator management.
 Our consultants maintain standardized equipment and work to ensure efficiency in our emission generators.